-Revisions done 2/27/20
+Revisions done 3/23/20

 As data comes in, we are seeing higher death rates for people with co-morbidities and compromised immune systems, such as the elderly.
-It’s clearly far more deadly than the flu, about 10 to 20 times more deadly since the flu death rate is around .03%, but at least it’s not like SARS or MERS.
+It’s clearly far more deadly than the flu, about 10 to 20 times more deadly since the flu death rate is around .01% to .03%, but at least it’s not like SARS or MERS.

 As far as I can tell, this will go global.
 Eventually everyone will get it, much like chicken pox or the common cold.
-The corona virus can spread as an aerosol, meaning the virus can spread like smoke through a room, suspended in air.
+There is evidence suggesting the virus can spread as an aerosol, meaning the virus can spread like smoke through a room, suspended in air.
 You don’t even need to touch something to contract it.

-JAMA put out an article today (2/27) reporting that 4 people in China who were previously hospitalized for COVID-19 pneumonia, who then apparently fully recovered and showed no further symptoms of the virus and were discharged to home quarantine, continued to test positive for the virus 13 days after discharge.
+JAMA put out an article (2/27) reporting that 4 people in China who were previously hospitalized for COVID-19 pneumonia, who then apparently fully recovered and showed no further symptoms of the virus and were discharged to home quarantine, continued to test positive for the virus 13 days after discharge.
 While they didn’t infect any family members during their quarantine, this news obviously complicates tracking the spread of the virus.

 I’ve also seen recent reports of people who have recovered, tested negative after recovery, then coming back a month later with symptoms and tested positive again.
 This also further complicates tracking the spread of this virus.
 It’s possible some people could hold this virus dormant for long periods of time without symptoms, yet still be spreaders of the disease.

 The virus kills by inducing a cytokine storm focused on lung tissues.
-A cytokine storm occurs when the immune system suddenly realizes what an infected cell looks like.
+A cytokine storm can occur when the immune system realizes what an infected cell looks like.
 The immune system suddenly goes on a rampage destroying infected cells in an over-zealous manner.
 This can be very damaging to the body if it happens too rapidly.
 This intense reaction by the immune system ends up destroying lung tissue and causing a viral pneumonia to set in.
 The destruction of lung tissue results in a compromised lining of the lungs that can then lead to a bacterial pneumonia complication on top of the viral pneumonia.
 So basically it kills you by drowning you in your own bodily fluids.

 Nicotine is known to mitigate some of the effects of a cytokine storm by down-regulating the immune response.
 So perhaps stocking up on Nicorette gum and popping some the minute you feel sick might not be a bad idea.
 Of course, this could lead to further issues given the toxicity and addictive nature of nicotine.
 As a side note, the current fatality profile indicates smokers and former smokers are at a higher risk of dying due to the lung damage the virus induces, so don’t use this as an excuse to start smoking again.

-With the current assumed death rate and a 80% infection rate, that means we’ll probably see between 1 and 2 million people die in the US (about 1 in 150 to 1 in 300).
+With the current assumed death rate and a 80% infection rate, that means we’ll probably see between 1 and 3 million people die in the US (about 1 in 300 to 1 in 100).
 Given what we’ve seen in Wuhan, it’s probably a good idea to stock up on N95 masks, bulk dry foods, paper towel, toilet paper and detergents.
 If you can get your hands on an oxygen concentrator, I’d grab one of those as well, because the hospitals will likely be too overwhelmed to give you oxygen should you develop pneumonia.

 On 2/18/20 the WHO put out a report saying the virus has a 2% death rate and a 5% severe case rate, which is more in line with my initial predictions, but I think this data is also suffering from the under-reporting of cases.
 Dr. John Campbell is putting out daily videos on this subject that are worth watching.
 He cuts through a lot of the BS and sticks to documented facts.
 He also get’s a lot of anecdotal data from his colleagues overseas that others don’t have access to.